pce/pce.github.io/_posts/2021-03-26-Memory_CopyMoveSemanticsRuleOfFive.md

 #### &&

-In C++11 the rvalue reference `&&` to bind a nutable refernce to an rvalue.
+In C++11 the rvalue reference `&&` to bind a mutable refernce to an rvalue.

 ```c++
 // rvalue reference can be const or no const